The Real Estate Law Review: United Kingdom - England & Wales

 The starting point is that a supply of land (i.e., any sale, letting or licensing, or the grant or surrender of property rights such as rights of light) will be exempt from VAT.
 However, the seller or landlord can exercise the option to tax, which will generally make any sale or letting of the property by that seller or landlord a supply subject to VAT.
 The standard rate of VAT is currently 20 per cent.
 The landlord or seller can then recover the VAT charged on supplies of goods and services made to him or her in connection with the property concerned.
 In addition, supplies of land are generally subject to VAT if the sale involves a new commercial building completed within the past three years, or an incomplete industrial or commercial building.

 The occupier of a business property is responsible for the payment of business rates, which fund local government expenditure and are calculated by reference to the rateable value of the property.
 Rateable values are usually assessed every five years, and a revaluation took place in 2017 based on 2015 rateable values.
 This has resulted in a significant uplift, particularly for those businesses in property hot spots such as central London.
 Following a significant reduction in the relief available, business rates are generally payable on empty properties, and this has become a significant issue for owners in sectors with high vacancy rates.
+A business rates holiday for all retail, hospitality and leisure businesses applies for the 2020-to-2021 tax year.
+A number of major supermarkets that remained open throughout the crisis have agreed to repay the relief to the government.

 iv Finance and security